algorand/go-algorand/data/transactions/logic/TEAL_opcodes_v5.md

 - Bytecode: 0x4b {uint8}
 - Stack: ..., A, [N items] &rarr; ..., A, [N items], A
 - Nth value from the top of the stack. dig 0 is equivalent to dup
-- Availability: v3
+- Introduced In: v3

 ## swap

 - Bytecode: 0x4c
 - Stack: ..., A, B &rarr; ..., B, A
 - swaps A and B on stack
-- Availability: v3
+- Introduced In: v3

 ## select

 - Bytecode: 0x4d
 - Stack: ..., A, B, C: uint64 &rarr; ..., A or B
 - selects one of two values based on top-of-stack: B if C != 0, else A
-- Availability: v3
+- Introduced In: v3

 ## cover